rackerlabs/technical-blog/_posts/2015-02-12-i-loved-pytennessee.md

 {% img 2015-02-12-i-loved-pytennessee/pytn_audience.jpg %}

 Giving a talk at PyTennessee was wonderful.
-The audience responded with Hi, Good Morning, and laughed at my jokes.
+The audience was warm, receptive, and laughed at my jokes (even the impromptu ones).
+Nashville in general was a really polite and courteous place to be.
+I'll definitely come back here.

-Largely speaking, I came to speak on some of the ephemeral docker workflows I've been working on with [Jupyter](https://github.com/jupyter) and with the [cloudpipe project](https://github.com/cloudpipe).
-This included a bit on the [Nature demo](https://developer.rackspace.com/blog/how-did-we-serve-more-than-20000-ipython-notebooks-for-nature/), a bit on [tmpnb](https://github.com/jupyter/tmpnb), PiCloud, multyvac, and the future with cloudpipe.
+Largely speaking, I talked about the ephemeral docker workflows I've been working on with [Jupyter](https://github.com/jupyter) and with the [cloudpipe project](https://github.com/cloudpipe).
+This included a bit on Docker, the [Nature demo](https://developer.rackspace.com/blog/how-did-we-serve-more-than-20000-ipython-notebooks-for-nature/), [tmpnb](https://github.com/jupyter/tmpnb), PiCloud, multyvac, and the future with cloudpipe.
+The [slides for my talk are available on speakerdeck](https://speakerdeck.com/rgbkrk/ephemeral-docker-workloads-with-jupyter-at-pytn).

-Since the audience was of varying background and skillset, I made sure to talk a little bit about putting up a Flask app with Docker.

-After this, there was plenty of time for questions.
-The biggest question that got asked multiple ways was what the future was like for multi user notebook servers.
-People saw the utility of JupyterHub, tmpnb, colaboratory, and Google Drive integration each individually.
+After my talk, there was plenty of time for questions.
+The questions posed at the beginning and throughout the conference were really illuminating.
+The recurring questions were all around multi user notebooks:

+* How will this work for educational purposes?
+* Can we see [Google Drive](https://github.com/jupyter/jupyter-drive) and [tmpnb](https://github.com/jupyter/tmpnb) get integrated?
+* When will we see a release of [JupyterHub](https://github.com/jupyter/jupyterhub) (the multi user notebook server)?

-Beyond that, I also showed the audience the JupyterHub that is currently run by Jess Hamrick for her Computational Models class.
+Since that was a big topic, I showed the audience the JupyterHub that is currently run by Jess Hamrick for her Computational Models class.

 {% img 2015-02-12-i-loved-pytennessee/jupyterhub_login.png  %}

+Apparently my timing was good, as I snuck it in just before planned maintenance on the JupyterHub setup:

+{% img 2015-02-12-i-loved-pytennessee/planned_maintenance.png %}

 People were astounded to see this in action.
 [Brian J. Geiger](https://twitter.com/thefoodgeek) from the Center for Open Science was eager to see this for their team and is making me think hard about how multi user notebook servers can be set up.

-Apparently my timing was good, as I snuck it in just before planned maintenance on the JupyterHub setup:

-{% img 2015-02-12-i-loved-pytennessee/planned_maintenance.png %}
+[Carol Willing](https://twitter.com/WillingCarol) professed her love of tmpnb.org for making zero-to-lets-go with workshops be near 0 seconds.

+In addition to that, people asked if I could help them debug their Docker setups.
+I'm always game for some helping.
+It's fun!

 <blockquote class="twitter-tweet" lang="en"><p>“It was only a year ago people were saying don’t use Docker in production.
 Should be enterprise ready now.” -<a href="https://twitter.com/rgbkrk">@rgbkrk</a> <a href="https://twitter.com/hashtag/pytn2015?src=hash">#pytn2015</a></p>&mdash; Mike Perez (@Thingee) <a href="https://twitter.com/Thingee/status/564089026312159232">February 7, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The reception to the talk must have been pretty good, since so many people came up to talk to me about Docker, IPython, Jupyter, tmpnb, and JupyterHub.
-It was WONDERFUL!

 One tweet really hit my feels, since it really got at why I was *so* excited to talk about building services with Docker and Python:

 <blockquote class="twitter-tweet" lang="en"><p>Reading through tmpnb code after <a href="https://twitter.com/rgbkrk">@rgbkrk</a>&#39;s talk <a href="https://twitter.com/PyTennessee">@PyTennessee</a>.
 I&#39;m impressed how simple python+docker made creating such an amazing service!</p>&mdash; sciurus (@sciurus) <a href="https://twitter.com/sciurus/status/564100686888337411">February 7, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Containers are such a wonderful building block and Docker provides a great API to build **really interesting** systems.
+As we see this space get built out further, we'll see all sorts of interesting applications come out.

 ## The Glorious Food